SrikanthMoreboina/SrikanthMoreboina/README.md

 ## Hi there 👋
 # 💫 About Me:
-I am currently in final year of graduation<br>i am working in react,react native
+I am currently in final year of graduation<br>i am working on react,react native

 ## 🌐 Socials: